thomasstep/site-analytics/README.md

 - `jwksUrl` this is the URL of the JWKS that should be used to verify the JWT presented to the API.
 - `jwtUserUniqueIdKey` this is the key that corresponds to a user's unique identifier in a JWT's payload, which is used for authorization purposes.
 - `jwtClaims` this is an object that corresponds to the claims that a JWT should be verified against.
 Should follow the format of [`jose`'s `jwtverify`](https://github.com/panva/jose/blob/main/docs/interfaces/jwt_verify.JWTVerifyOptions.md).
+- `templateValues` this is an object containing values used while preprocessing the temlpated HTML in the `/siteTemplates` folder.
+See the (Presentation Layer section)[#presentation-layer] for more information.

 ## Design